Saffron Kingdom

 Saffron Kingdom is a 2024 independent drama film directed by Arfat Sheikh.
 The film explores themes related to the Kashmiri diaspora and political tensions in Kashmir.
+It has been billed the "first Kashmiri-American film" and has positioned itself as challenging dominant Indian narratives about Kashmir seen in Bollywood films.

+After a number of screenings around the world, the film was released in 2026 on Watermelon Pictures' streaming platform Watermelon+.

 Plot

 The film follows Masrat, a Kashmiri woman who flees the valley with her son Rizwan after the abduction of her husband.
 The narrative traces their life in exile, the persistence of memory and intergenerational trauma, and their attempts to rebuild identity and belonging in a new country.